pwk8/bookmarker/README.md

 Bookmarker is a multi-user application.
 Users may register for accounts and log in to an existing accounts.

+Bookmarker offers the "Modern UI", a modern, Vue.js-based user interface which communicates with the server via an API.
+It also offers the "Classic UI", which should work on older browsers, when JavaScript is disabled, or both.

 ## Dependencies ##